GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   });
 }
 ```

+Try it out in [DartPad](https://dartpad.dartlang.org/96e845a844d8f8d91c6f5b826ef38951).

+**Note:** Check [here](https://www.dartlang.org/articles/language/await-async) for more details on async/await.

 #### Streams
-A stream is a sequence of ongoing events that are ordered in time.
-It can emit three different things:
+A Stream is a sequence of ongoing events that are ordered in time.
+A Stream is similar to a Future, but a Stream is a sequence of asynchronous events, whereas a Future represents a means for getting a single value sometime in the future.

+A Stream can emit three different things:
 * a value (of some type)
 * an error
 * a "completed" signal.

 Streams are cheap and ubiquitous.
-Anything can be a stream; Variables, user inputs, properties, caches, data structures, etc.
+Anything can be a stream: variables, user inputs, properties, caches, data structures, etc.
-Generator functions afford us the power of streams in JavaScript.Consider this example in Javascript,
+Generator functions afford us the power of streams in JavaScript.

+Consider this example in Javascript that makes use of the Generator function:
 ```javascript
 // JavaScript
 var sum=0;